wp-dev/gravity-forms-janrain-add-on/readme.txt

 service levels.

-= How can I add more prefill fields beyond the default ones? =
+=How can I add more prefill fields beyond the default ones?=

 This plugin has been designed to be easy to extend.
 If you want to add more fields, you will need to hook a function to the filter `janrain_gforms_profile_data` that defines the name of the field you want to add, and the function to get its data.
 This filter recieves the array of core fields as its argument, so if you need to redefine one of the core fields, this is the place to do that as well.

 For example, the following code will make a new field available called "religion"; which pulls any data the user has entered as their "religion" on